 Dissertation: Technologies, Pedagogies, and Ecologies: An Analysis of the Primary Ecological Factors of Technology Integration by First-Year Writing Faculty in North Carolina

-Committee: Chris M. Anson (chair), Casie Fedukovich (Writing Program Administration), Nick Taylor (Communication), Carl Young (Education), and Todd Taylor (Writing Studies, UNC)
+Committee: Chris M. Anson (Chair; Writing), Casie Fedukovich (Writing Program Administration), Nick Taylor (Communication), and Carl Young (Education)

 M.A.
 Earned in August 2014

 English Major with a concentration of Composition & Rhetoric at University of North Carolina at Charlotte, summa cum laude

 Teaching Secondary English Major at University of North Carolina at Chapel Hill with coursework in English as a Second Language

 Post Baccalaureate study in English (commensurate to English Major), January 2003-May 2004

 Romance Languages Major with a concentration of Spanish at University of North Carolina at Chapel Hill